 2. Increased Efficiency: Kanban planning aims at reducing work in progress by completing projects before starting a new one and hence, minimizes work on multi-tasking that wastes too much of the time needed for ‘context-switching’.
 This increases productivity and enables project completion in a shorter time frame.

 3. Continuous Improvement: Kanban planning fosters an environment for continuous improvement.
-Such an approach allows implementing small changes in the process of the workflow improvement, helping increase its effectiveness gradually.
+Such an approach allows the implementation of small changes in the process of workflow improvement, helping to increase its effectiveness gradually.

 4. Flexibility and Adaptability: Kanban planning, being flexible and versatile, can be adopted by many types of industries and projects.
-Teams are able to adjust easily to changing priorities and adapt their flow as they go on with the process.
+Teams can adjust easily to changing priorities and adapt their flow as they go on with the process.

 Strategies for Mastering Kanban Planning